 Make the jalapeño mustard dip first to get that out of the way and in the fridge.
 Start by adding 2/3 cup mayonnaise, 1/4 cup spicy brown mustard and the (heaping) 2 tablespoons jalapeño pepper jelly.
 Whisk to combine, cover and chill.

-Next, remove the puff pastry from your freezer 20 to 30 minutes prior to give it chance to thaw.
+Next, remove 1 sheet of puff pastry from your freezer 20 to 30 minutes prior to give it chance to thaw.
 Doing this will allow you to roll it out easier.
 With that said, on a lightly floured surface, roll the puff pastry out until 1/8th of an inch thick.

 Then cut the dough into thirds along the visible fold lines.
-Next, sprinkle the cheese on the bottom half of each row.
+Next, sprinkle the 3-1/2 ounces of cheese on the bottom half of each row.